Domesticated plants and animals of Austronesia: Musa (bananas)

 The earliest domestication of bananas (Musa spp.) were initially from naturally occurring parthenocarpic (seedless) individuals of Musa acuminata banksii in New Guinea, before the arrival of Austronesian-speakers.
 Numerous phytoliths of bananas have been recovered from the Kuk Swamp archaeological site and dated to around 10,000 to 6,500 BP.
-From New Guinea, cultivated bananas spread westward into Island Southeast Asia through proximity (not migrations).
+From New Guinea, cultivated bananas spread westward into Maritime Southeast Asia through proximity (not migrations).
 They hybridized with other (possibly independently domesticated) subspecies of Musa acuminata as well as Musa balbisiana in the Philippines, northern New Guinea, and possibly Halmahera.
 These hybridization events produced the triploid cultivars of bananas commonly grown today.
-From Island Southeast Asia, they became part of the staple crops of Austronesian peoples and were spread during their voyages and ancient maritime trading routes into Oceania, East Africa, South Asia, and Indochina.
+From Maritime Southeast Asia, they became part of the staple crops of Austronesian peoples and were spread during their voyages and ancient maritime trading routes into Oceania, East Africa, South Asia, and Indochina.